Jangui92/Beach-LuxxResort/README.md

 >## *Details*
 Imagine taking a trip where everything is dedicated to making sure that you are relaxed. ***Beach-Luxx Resort*** is a website for those looking to get-away and pretend the worries of the world don't exist.
 We believe that the best way to get-away successfully is in ***Luxx***ury.
 ### Client Details
 Upon opening the webpage, the client is greeted with a tempting visual of clear blue water and the resort sitting on a white sandy beach.
-The home and welcome page provides details of our most popular accomodations to visitors such as: Wifi, free parking, complimentary breakfast, early checkout, late checkout and our best rates for that season.
+The home and welcome page provides details of our most popular accomodations to visitors such as: Wifi, free parking, complimentary breakfast, early checkout and late checkout.

 ### Development Process
 The Navigation bar will be holding the home and about page as well as experience, packages and review page.
 I will be utilizing ***Flexbox*** in all my Pages as they have displays.
 Review will have a ***Schema*** which will both display on the front-end. ***Post*** ***Get*** and ***Delete*** operations will be used in Review & comments page.
 All pages will be navigated using ***React Router***.